Skip to main content

 Information pursuant to Art.
 4 and Art.
 7 of Regulation (EU) 2019/2088

-Within the scope of investment decisions and the underlying due diligence processes, significant adverse implications for sustainability factors are taken into account.
-A sustainable risk is an event or condition in the environmental, social or corporate governance area whose occurrence could have a significant negative impact on the value of the investment.
-Sustainability risks can therefore lead to a significant decline in the financial profile, liquidity, profitability or reputation of the underlying investment.
+A sustainability risk is an environmental, social or governance event or condition that, if it occurs, could have a significant negative impact on the value of the investment.
+Sustainability risks can therefore lead to a significant deterioration in the financial profile, liquidity, profitability or reputation of the underlying investment.
 If sustainability risks are not already taken into account in the investment valuation process, they may have a material negative impact on the expected/estimated market price and/or liquidity of the investment and thus on the fund’s return.
 Sustainability risks can have a significant impact on all known risk types and contribute as a factor to the materiality of these risk types.

 When making investment decisions, the assets are valued on the basis of the applicable investment conditions of the AIF in conjunction with the applicable requirements of the risk management strategy and the company’s investment and ESG strategy.
 This also includes the consideration of ESG risks, which are assessed as part of the project-specific reviews.
 In the case of ESG risks, the company assesses those risks that are considered material for the renewable energies asset class, in this case plants for the generation and storage of electricity from wind and solar energy.
-The ESG risks are evaluated and taken into account in the overall risk assessment with regard to their severity.
+The ESG risks are assessed and taken into account in the overall risk assessment with regard to their severity.

-For the relevant disclosures at product level in accordance with Article 7 of the EU Disclosure Regulation on the main adverse sustainability impacts, please refer to the product-specific disclosures of the respective funds in accordance with the EU Disclosure Regulation.
+For the relevant disclosures on the main adverse sustainability impacts at product level within the meaning of Article 7 of the EU Disclosure Regulation, please refer to the product-specific disclosures of the respective funds in accordance with the EU Disclosure Regulation.

 If individual indicators are not applied at AIF level or additional indicators are used, this is explained to investors in the relevant fund-specific documents.